 If you don't live within driving distance of Betterbee, ask your local beekeeping association if any of their members offer bees for sale.
-Typically, bee suppliers will sell a "package" of bees, or bees in a nucleus colony, or "nuc."
+Typically, bee suppliers will sell either a "package" of bees, or bees in a nucleus colony, or "nuc."
 Both will have advantages and disadvantages, so talk to other beekeepers and consider your own preferences and circumstances before ordering.
-For example, if you are using a Top Bar hive, or want to use all medium hive boxes, you will want a package.
-If you want honey in your first year, you will probably want a nuc.
+For example, if you are using a top bar hive, or want to use all medium-sized hive boxes, you will want a package.
+If you want honey in your first year, you're more likely to get it with a nuc.
 Need help making your decision?
 Give us a call or send us an email, and we’d be happy to walk you through the pros and cons of each.

 Next, consider your comfort level with stinging insects, and look at the various options for protective clothing.
 You may feel comfortable with just a veil (with helmet or hat) and a pair of gloves, or you may prefer a head-to-toe suit, along with boots.
 You will also need a smoker to help control the bees and a hive tool to manipulate the different parts of your hive.

 Once you have your tools and protective gear, you will want to decide whether you want wooden hives, or a polystyrene hive, such as our BeeMax or Lyson hives.
 You will also want to decide which type of frame and foundation you want your bees to build on.
 Chances are you will need to feed your bees at first, and so you will need to decide which feeder is right for you.
 And of course, don’t forget your pest management tools.